jaredfholgate/cvservice/README.md

 21. Implement versioning in code or via gateway.
 22. Proper exception handling and useful errror messages.
 23. Extend the Ci / CD pipeline for static analysis, coverage and security teating.
+24. Consider refactoring to use async methods to improve performance and scalability.